advaoptical/wools/README.md

 ### General overview on the wool

 Each wool inside the wools project represents a programming language or framework for which the alpakka project can create code skeletons.
-The wools itself are structured in a tree like way, the root wool is the default from which all other wools are derived.
+The wools itself are structured in a tree like way, the root wool is the default from which all other wools are derived from.
+The tree like structure is also presented by directory structure of the project.

 Each wool must be registered as part of the wools project, this registration can be performed in two different way.
 The persistent way is to perform the registration during the wool installation, to do this the wool must be populated inside the setup.py of the wools project as entry point.
 Another